KaiWitt/uke-shift/README.md

 Visualizer for different Ukulele chord positions.

-An example project to learn and start using WebAssembly and Svelte.
+Example project to learn and start using WebAssembly and Svelte.

 Live demo: https://www.kaiwolfram.com/uke-shift/